daphnekao/Technical-Writing-Samples/Feature-Rollout/README.md

 To fix, change the last descriptor key to `yummy_index`.
 </ul>

-During this sprint, the team actually found a descriptor that referred to a column that didn't exist in the data, as well as a descriptor key naming collision!
-Luckily, those issues only popped up in internal tests, but if we made those mistakes, then there's a chance that a client project out there could have the same mistakes.
-Hence the heads up.
+During this sprint, the team actually found a descriptor referring to a column that didn't exist in the data.
+We also found a descriptor key naming collision!
+Those issues only popped up in internal tests, but if we made mistakes, then there's a chance that a client project could have similar mistakes -- hence the heads up.

 We're aware that CSV data validation also occurs when CSV files are uploaded to create Enumerated Design Spaces.
 We plan to turn on the same specific error